merkle-open/SitecoreBlog/docs/_posts/2021-10-13-the-engagement-value.md

 I mentioned earlier that the engagement value is the most important KPI in Sitecore XP, so it is no surprise that it appears in many different places throughout Sitecore.
 Let’s have a look.

 ### A/B – Testing
-When you run an A/B – or multivariate test, Sitecore will assess its success based on the Trailing value/visit, which is the average collected engagement value after being exposed to the test.
+When you run an A/B – or multivariate test, Sitecore will assess its success based on the _trailing value/visit_, which is the average collected engagement value **after** being exposed to the test.
 The logic behind this is: If there is a significant engagement value difference between the variations of your content, it can be attributed to the content the visitors see.
 Consider this test result:

 ![alt text](../files/2021/10/test-result.png "A test result in Sitecore")

 You can determine from that test result that
 1. There are 2 variations on this page
-Experience 1 and Original
+_Experience 1_ and _Original_
-2. The Experience 1 looks like it performs slightly better It has a Trailing value/visit of 107.76, which is a 2.33% improvement over the Original
+2. The _Experience 1_ looks like it performs slightly better It has a _trailing value/visit_ of 107.76, which is a 2.33% improvement over the Original
-3. The Confidence is 63.82%
+3. The _Confidence_ is 63.82%
 This is not statistically relevant, meaning it is quite possible that the uplift is by chance.
 You would need to let this test run longer to increase the confidence and be certain that the engagement value increase can be attributed to the alternate content in this test

 ## Personalization
 When using personalization, you can create a test and utilize the engagement value exactly as in A/B – tests to measure success.
 Note that none of the conditions find their way into the test, only the resulting displayed variants.
-In other words, it does not matter why a visitor saw a certain variant, only whether the variant he saw influenced the trailing value/visit.
+In other words, it does not matter _why_ a visitor saw a certain variant, only whether the variant he saw influenced the trailing value/visit.

 ### Analytics
 As the engagement value is the most important KPI in Sitecore XP, it is expected that it appears all over the Sitecore Analytics.
 Note that this value correlates to business value, which makes Sitecore Analytics very business focused.